Israel Borisovich Gusman

 Israel Borisovich Gusman (August 18, 1917 – January 29, 2003) was a Soviet conductor and professor of music at the Nizhny Novgorod Conservatory.
 The son of music critic and victim of the Great Purges Boris Gusman, Israel performed music at the front in Ukraine and Poland during World War II, and later served as musical conductor for the Kharkiv Orchestra and for the Bolshoi Theatre.
-In 1978 Gusman was awarded the prestigious People's Artist of the RSFSR.
+In 1978, Gusman was awarded the prestigious People's Artist of the RSFSR.

-Early career
+Early life

+Israel Borisovich Gusman with his father Boris Gusman, c.1918-1920.

 Israel Gusman was born on August 18, 1917, in Nizhny Novgorod, the son of the famous music critic Boris Evseevich Gusman.
-Soon the Gusman family moved to Moscow.
+Later, the Gusman family moved to Moscow.
 In 1931, the young Gusman graduated from the Gnessin School of Music and entered the military conducting department of the Moscow Conservatory.
 During his studies, he began working in the orchestra of the Musical Theater, and then in the Moscow Philharmonic Orchestra.

-Second world war
+Career

+World War II

 Gusman served in the Red Army from 1938 to 1940, and was called up again in 1941.
 In 1943, Gusman was appointed head of the orchestra of the 4th Ukrainian Front.
 He gave concerts for parts of the front and the population in the Ukraine, Poland, Czechoslovakia and Germany.

-Kharkiv and Bolshoi
+Kharkiv Orchestra and Bolshoi Theatre

-In 1946 Gusman became a laureate of the All-Union Review of Young Conductors in Leningrad.
+In 1946, a year after the war ended, Gusman became a laureate of the All-Union Review of Young Conductors in Leningrad.
 Beginning in 1947, Gusman headed the Kharkiv Philharmonic Orchestra.
-From that time, he combined performances with teaching duties.
+After that, he combined performances with teaching duties.

-In 1957-1987, Gusman headed the symphony orchestra of the Gorky (now Nizhny Novgorod) Philharmonic.
+Between 1957 and 1987, Gusman headed the symphony orchestra of the Gorky (now Nizhny Novgorod) Philharmonic.
 He became one of the main organizers of the USSR's first festival of "Contemporary Music", which has been regularly held since 1962.
 While at the Gorky, Gusman conducted for pianist Oleg Kagan playing Maurice Ravel, with Sviatoslav Richter in attendance.
 Mstislav Rostropovich and VT Spivakov studied under Gusman's tutelage.

-From 1963 to 1964 Gusman worked as a conductor at the Bolshoi Theater, conducting in productions of the operas The Queen of Spades and Boris Godunov.
-Alan Blyth writes that a recording of Gusman conducting Rachmaninoff at the Bolshoi, with Ivan Kozlovsky at the piano, represents "a marvellous over-thetop orchestration and consummate vocal style and expression."
-In 1963-1964, as a guest conductor, Gusman performed with the largest symphony ensembles of the USSR (the State Orchestra, the Bolshoi Symphony Orchestra of the Central Television, the Leningrad Philharmonic Orchestra, the state orchestras of Ukraine, Belarus, the Baltic states and others).
-Gusman regularly performed outside the USSR.
+From 1963 to 1964, Gusman also worked as a conductor at the Bolshoi Theater, conducting in productions of the operas The Queen of Spades and Boris Godunov.
+Alan Blyth writes that a recording of Gusman conducting Rachmaninoff at the Bolshoi, with Ivan Kozlovsky at the piano, represents "a marvellous over-the-top orchestration and consummate vocal style and expression."
+As a guest conductor, Gusman performed with the largest symphony ensembles of the USSR (the State Orchestra, the Bolshoi Symphony Orchestra of the Central Television, the Leningrad Philharmonic Orchestra, the state orchestras of Ukraine, Belarus, the Baltic states and others).
+In addition, Gusman regularly performed outside the USSR.

 In 1978, Gusman was awarded the title of People's Artist of the RSFSR.
-In 1981 he was named a professor at the Gorky Conservatory.
+In 1981, he was named a professor at the Gorky Conservatory.
 In 1996, Gusman was awarded the title of "Honorary Citizen of the Nizhny Novgorod Region."